On SDEs with Lipschitz coefficients, driven by continuous, model-free martingales: Theorem on existence and uniqueness of the solutions of SDEs with Lipschitz coefficients, driven by continuous, model-free martingales

-and verify that it satisfies (\ref{eq:BS}) using the (model-free) It\^o formula (see \cite{Vovk_cadlag:2015}).
+\begin{tw} Under the assumptions 1.-3. stated above, integral equation (\ref{eq:equation}) has a solution in the sense of Definition \ref{solution_def} and this solution is unique in the sense that for any two solutions $\mathbf G$ and $\mathbf H$ we have $\overline{\E} \rbr{\mathbf G - \mathbf H}^* = 0$, or, eqiuvalently, $\mathbf G = \mathbf H$ w.i.e. \end{tw} \begin{rem} Theorem \ref{theorem_SDE} implies the existence of a solution of (\ref{eq:equation}) in the sense of Definition \ref{solution_def}.
+Naturally, for many equations, like for example the one-dimensional Black-Scholes equation $ Y_t = y_0 + \int_0^t Y_s \dd A_s + \sigma \int_0^t Y_s \dd X_s $ ($x_0, \sigma$ - deterministic) we can write the solution explicitly $ Y_t = y_0 \exp\rbr{ {A_t -\frac{1}{2}\sigma^2\sbr{X}_t} + \sigma \rbr{X_t-X_0}} $ and verify that it satisfies the Black-Scholes equation using the (model-free) It\^o formula (see \cite{Vovk_cadlag:2015}).
 However, for more general equations we often have no explicit solutions and the existence of a solution is not obvious. \end{rem}